castai/docs/docs/concepts/vpn-overview.md

 - Traffic between nodes in the same VPC is plaintext.

 !!! note
-    Cloud Site-to-Site VPN is currently not available on Digital Ocean.
+    Cloud provided VPN is currently not available on Digital Ocean.

 ### WireGuard